 Processes and procedures are in place to ensure that auction proceeds are used in a manner that contributes directly to ICANN’s mission.

-ICANN maintains legal and fiduciary responsibility over the funds, and the directors and officers have an obligation to protect the organization through the use of available resources.
-In such a case, while ICANN would not be required to apply for the proceeds, the directors and officers would have a fiduciary obligation to use the funds to meet the organization’s obligations.
+The directors and officers have an obligation to protect the organization through the use of available resources.
+In such a case, while ICANN would not be required to apply for the proceeds, the directors and officers would have a fiduciary obligation to use the funds to meet the organization’s obligations if it was necessary to do so.

 The CCWG identified the following three mechanisms as a viable means to allocate auction proceeds.
 The following is a summary of main characteristics of the evaluated mechanisms, namely: